Manaslu Circuit Trek - 15 Days

 High altitude:

-One of the main challenges that trekkers need to face during the trip to Manaslu Circuit trek is high altitude.
+One of the main challenges that trekkers need to face during the trip to the Manaslu Circuit trek is the high altitude.
 This trip takes you to the maximum altitude of up to 5,160 meters at Larkya La Pass, where some trekkers can face altitude symptoms.
+Tips: You can use Diamox and follow a proper acclimatization plan during the Manaslu Circuit trek to reduce altitude effects.

 Long Walking Hours:

 During the Manaslu Circuit trek, trekkers need to walk for around 5-7 hours every day.
 This can be tiresome, especially for beginner trekkers who don’t have long-hour trekking experience.
+Tips: Engage in fitness activities like cardio exercises, strength training, and endurance workouts for 1-2 months before heading for the trek.
+Continue reading: Training Tips for Manaslu Circuit Trek

 Remote Trails:

-Manaslu circuit is less popular than the Everest base camp trek and Annapurna base camp trek.
-Due to this reason you will find a limited number of trekkers in the trekking trails.
+The Manaslu Circuit Trek is less popular than the Everest Base Camp Trek and the Annapurna Base Camp Trek.
+For this reason, you will find a limited number of trekkers on the trekking trails.
 Also, the trail takes you to isolated areas with limited access to emergency services.
+Tips: Purchase travel insurance that covers high altitude risk, including emergency medical evacuation by helicopter.

 Basic Facilities:

 Manaslu Circuit Treks provides you with a tea house, but the facilities inside this accommodation are very basic.
 You will have a limited choice of food and amenities.
 Additionally, modern facilities such as ATMs and advanced healthcare services are not available during the trek.
+Tips: Pack essential items with you, including cash, during the Manaslu Circuit trek.

 Unpredictable weather conditions:

 Manaslu Circuit trekking can become tough due to the sudden change in weather conditions.
-If weather becomes bad then the trail path can be icy and slippery due to snow or rainfall.
+If the weather becomes bad, then the trail path can be icy and slippery due to snow or rainfall.
 Also, the fluctuation in temperature can trouble the trekkers.
+Tips: Always check weather conditions before heading for the Manaslu Circuit trek, and pack clothing and gear that suits all weather conditions.

 Read more: Manaslu Circuit Trek Difficulty: Conquer Top 6 Challenges